Managing Change Part 2: Building Technical Considerations into Your Change Management Strategy

 This learning can happen in a variety of places and times.
 You’ll want to blend on-demand support with live sessions and make the information accessible and digestible for users.
 Use brief targeted written instructions, short videos, and unstructured Q&A sessions, with some structured training on occasion.

 Lastly, get buy-in – find champions and advocates in every team or department who can lead out in adopting the new technology and act as go-to resources for their colleagues.

 While change management typically focuses on user’s behavior, high adoption rates will never be realized if users consistently experience the pains of a poorly designed system.
 Indeed, your change management strategy will have been successful only when you have arrived at a final design that has been tested, deployed, and communicated to all stakeholders.

-It's important to focus on your firm’s specific problems, and how they are being resolved from new tech, to foster a positive perception that increases user adoption from the start.
-Additionally, harnessing the power of your firm’s superusers (the people who will interact with your system most often) by continuing to tap into their user experiences and takeaways to continue to optimize your systems.
+It's important to focus on your organization’s specific problems, and how they are being resolved from new tech, to foster a positive perception that increases user adoption from the start.
+Additionally, harnessing the power of your legal team’s superusers (the people who will interact with your system most often) by continuing to tap into their user experiences and takeaways to continue to optimize your systems.